Thiruvithamcode: History

 For about four centuries, Venad was ruled by kings.

 In 1729, Anizham Thirunal Marthanda Varma took control of the Travancore throne from his uncle, King Rama Varma.
 He defeated the forces of the Dutch East India Company under Eustachius De Lannoy in 1741 at the Battle of Colachel.
 Marthanda Varma expanded the kingdom towards north up to Aluva and established the state of Travancore.
 By this, the present day Kanyakumari District came to be known as Southern Travancore.
 Later, the capital was shifted from Padmanabhapuram (in present-day Kanyakumari District) to Thiruvananthapuram.

 After Marthanda varma, Travancore kingdom was a principle state during the colonial period.

 The rule of the Travancore royals finally ceased in 1947 when Travancore had to join the independent Indian Union.
 In 1949, Kanyakumari district became part of the newly constituted Travancore-Cochin State.
-The people of Agasteeswarem, Thovalai, Kalkulam and Vilavancode Taluks, which formed the southern divisions of the former Trivandrum District, were predominantly Tamil-speaking and a popular agitation for merging the Tamil-speaking majority areas of Southern Travancore to Madras State (now Tamil Nadu) was started during this period and was intensified under the leadership of M.A.
+The people of Agasteeswarem, Thovalai, Kalkulam and Vilavancode Taluks, which formed the southern divisions of the former Thiruvananthapuram District, were predominantly Tamil-speaking and a popular agitation for merging the Tamil-speaking majority areas of Southern Travancore to Madras State (now Tamil Nadu) was started during this period and was intensified under the leadership of M.A.
 Nesamony, a prominent leader from the Nadar community who stoutly fought against the oppression of Nair community.
 They agitated for the merger of this area with Madras State.
 The States Reorganisation Commission also recommended a merger.
 Accordingly, the States Reorganisation Act of 1956 was passed and the Kanyakumari District was formed on 1 November 1956, annexing the four Taluks of Southern Travancore namely Agasteeswarem, Thovalai, Kalkulam.
 Thereby Thiruvithamcode, which formed part of Kalkulam Taluk in Southern Travancore, became part of Kanyakumari District in Tamil Nadu from 1 November 1956 onwards.

 According to History of Travancore written by Shangunni Menon, the word "Thiruvithamcode" derives from "Thiru" meaning "prosperity", "Vithan" meaning "abode", and "Code" meaning "place".

-Thiruvithamcode is thickly populated by Nadars and Muslim community.
+Thiruvithamcode is thickly populated by Chettu/Chetty, Nadars and Muslim community.